 - The partner university may provide General Education courses taught by its faculty to the cohort of students planning to transfer to the U. In this situation, UGS and U faculty would provide oversight to ensure course content matches required courses at the U.

-For additional information and to begin the process of developing a dual degree program, please contact Sabine Klahr, Deputy Chief Global Officer, in the Office for Global Engagement at email@example.com or 801.587.8888.
+To begin the process of developing a dual degree program, please contact Sabine Klahr, Associate Chief Global Officer, in the Office for Global Engagement at firstname.lastname@example.org or 801.587.8888.